 In June 2003 the Matthew Williamson brand collaborated with The Rug Company on a collection of four rugs using prints from the ready-to-wear collections.
 The collections were sold to renowned stockists worldwide.
 Starting in September 2003, the company began collaborating with Coca-Cola on applying Matthew Williamson prints onto the iconic glass bottles.
 The brand went on to work with Smythson, Bulgari and Swarovski, amongst others, to bring the Matthew Williamson aesthetic to different product categories in the luxury sector.

 BRICKS AND MORTAR

 The Matthew Williamson Bruton Street store was opened in 2004, and in the same year was featured on the cover of The World of Interiors’ July issue.
 A major style touchstone of the noughties, the store combined the very best in interior and fashion design, using tonal schemes to create vignettes within the store to complement the furniture and the clothing respectively.
-Suzy Menkes coined Matthew’s arrival at No 28 Bruton St as if witnessing “a bird of paradise fluttering into a brick-and-mortar London street.”
+Fashion journalist and critic, Suzy Menkes said Matthew’s arrival at No 28 Bruton St was like witnessing “a bird of paradise fluttering into a brick-and-mortar London street.”
 In February 2009, the first international Matthew Williamson flagship store was opened at 415 West 14th Street, New York.
 This was followed by the opening of a third flagship store in June, located in the Mall of Dubai, UAE.
 On top of the four flagship stores, the brand grew to 150 wholesale stockists around the world.